 WHAT WE KNOW ABOUT CELL PHONE USE

 Cell phones use low levels of radiofrequency energy (RF).
-Exposures to low levels of RF from cell phones have not been consistently found to cause health problems.
+It is not known whether RF from cell phones causes health problems, because the studies done so far have not been in agreement.

 According to the FCC, this amount is much lower than the level shown to cause any changes in laboratory animals.
 Every cell phone manufacturer is required to report the RF exposure of each of its phone models to the FCC.

 At this time, the effects of cell phone use on children are not clear.
 However, scientists do know that children absorb more RF than adults.
 For this reason, some agencies and government organizations recommend that children avoid prolonged use of cell phones.

 Although health problems related to long-term cell phone use are thought to be unlikely, you can take steps to limit your potential risk:

 Cancer and cell phones; Do cell phones cause cancer?

 Boice JD, Tarone RE.
 Cell phones, cancer, and children.
 J Natl Cancer Inst.
 2011; 103:1211-1213.

 Morgan LL, Kesari S, Lee Davis D. Why children absorb more microwave radiation than adults: The consequences.
 J Microsc Ultrastruct.
 2014.
 In press.

 National Cancer Institute.
 Fact sheet: Cell phones and cancer risk.
 Last reviewed June 24, 2013.
 Available at: http://www.cancer.gov/cancertopics/facts/factsheet/Risk/cellphones.
 Accessed 8/31/2014.